 Which fork?
 Which glass?
 When can I start eating?
 How can I make a great impression?
 Find out the answers to these questions and more as you enjoy a three-course meal while learning how to impress a potential employer during a meal or special event.

 Purchase tickets in Career Services, Thomas 103, by the March 11th deadline. $5.00 per ticket; exact change or checks are accepted.
 Hurry, space is limited.

 Life After College Mini-Conference

 Graduating soon?
-The event will consist of hour long sessions from professionals who know a great deal about financial planning, real estate, benefits and compensation, and other important topics for new grads.
-There is no cost to attend and you will be able to come and go as you please to sessions of interest.
-Do not miss this opportunity to learn the practical life skills that will help start your successful future.
+The event will consist of hour long sessions from professionals who know a great deal about important topics for students graduating.
+You will be able to come and go as you please to sessions of interest.
+Do not miss this opportunity to learn the practical life skills that will help you start your successful future.